feiqi9047/Project-Happiness/README.md

 # Project Happiness

 What determines happiness?
-Can certain variables predict how happy a country is?
+Can we predict how happy a country is?

 ## Data